Morphology of Flowering Plants

 Answer: Leaflets are present on a common axis (rachis); in case of pinnately compound leaves.
 In palmately compound leaves, the leaflets originate from the apex of the midrib.

 Question 4.
 Explain with suitable examples the different types of phyllotaxy.

-Alternate Arrangement of Leaves: In alternate type of phyllotaxy, a single leaf arises at each node in alternate manner, as in china rose, mustard and sun flower plants.
+- Alternate: In this type of leaf arrangement, a single leaf arises at each node in alternate manner, e.g. China rose, mustard, sunflower, etc.